Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Sources: Kompas, Asianews Network, Invest Indonesia

-4) New tax incentives for green buildings boost interest in eco-friendly residential developments
+4) New tax incentives will boost interest in eco-friendly residential developments

 In Jakarta, there's been a surge in eco-friendly residential projects recently.